― J.D. (Justyn Dillingham), Sunday, 26 March 2006 05:11 (sixteen years ago) link

 last ten pages of this are so fuckin brutal

-― who is extremely unqualified to review this pop album (BradNelson), Saturday, 31 December 2016 22:15 (three years ago) link
+― who is extremely unqualified to review this pop album (BradNelson), Saturday, 31 December 2016 22:15 (five years ago) link

 I think you'll like the Joseph novels, but you'll need to take a year off.